imteekay/crafting-an-interpreter/series/parser-part-2.md

 - functions are expressions: `(fn(x) { return x }(5) + 10 ) * 10`
 - if expressions: `let result = if (10 > 5) { true } else { false }; result // => true`

+terminology for expressions

+- A prefix operator is an operator “in front of” its operand.
+Example: `--5`
+- A postfix operator is an operator “after” its operand.
+Example: `foobar++`
+- An infix operator sits between its operands, like this: `5*8`.
+Infix operators appear in binary expressions - where the operator has two operands.
+- operator precedence or order of operations: which priority do different operators have.

+## Implementation the Pratt parser

+Association of parsing functions (which Pratt calls “semantic code”) with token types.

 ## Final words & Resources

 If you didn't have the opportunity, take a look at the posts from the [Building an Interpreter series](https://leandrotk.github.io/series/building-an-interpreter/):